BMW X3 Review & Prices

 Is the BMW X3 a good car?

-There’s a lot riding on the fourth-generation BMW X3 - since 2003 more than 3.5 million of this model range have been sold, after all.
-The all-new 2024 model aims to stand out with its striking exterior design, ultra-modern interior and new plug-in hybrid engine.
+The BMW X3 is an incredibly popular family SUV - more than 3.5 million have been sold since it launched in 2003.
+The latest model aims to stand out with its striking exterior design, ultra-modern interior and new plug-in hybrid engine.
 Both upmarket and eco-conscious, then, it’s like eating at a Nobu restaurant and ordering the vegan option.

 It’s one of BMW’s core SUV models, being larger than the X1 but smaller than the X5 - a true family SUV, making it an alternative to cars such as the Audi Q5, Mercedes GLC, Volvo XC60 and Alfa Romeo Stelvio.
 At the same time, many growing families may be looking to increasingly posh offerings from less upmarket brands as a way to get more bang for their buck - think the Hyundai Santa Fe or Volkswagen Tiguan.